zrajesh/one_social_backend/README.md

-# OneSocial - Manage all your social media platform
+# OneSocial - Manage all your social media platforms.

-## OneSocial let's you manage all your social media platform from one single app or website.
+## OneSocial let's you manage all your social media platforms from one single app or website.

 ## Features